 My favourite way to do this is by building a custom landing page on my website for each offering I have (see examples here, here, and here).
 Your ways of making it beautiful might be creating a simple landing page, a new product listing, a banner on your homepage, a beautiful brochure, or a poster.
 Remember: whichever format you choose needs to be a beautiful & functional one-stop shop for all the information a new customer would need to know.

-Case Study: I spent a full day building the Productivity Party sales page!
+Case Study: Next step was to build out The Profoundery sales page!
 Using elements from other pages I’ve created, I made sure to address my clients’ problems up front, explain the offering’s format, answer questions I could anticipate, and set the tone through photos & emojis.
+I also built out our behind-the-scenes member dashboard, resource library, and Slack account!

 4. Make it work